e-sensing/sitsbook/sitsbook.md

 - The sits code relies on the packages of the `tidyverse` to work with tables and list.
 We use `dplyr` and `tidyr` for data selection and wrangling, `purrr` and `slider` for loops on lists and table, `lubridate` to handle dates and times.

-- For vector data, we use `sf` and for raster data, we mostly use `terra`.
+- For vector data, we use `sf`; for raster data, we use `terra` and access to GDAL via `sf`.

 - Functions that use the `torch` package use the R6 model to be compatible with that package.
 To convert `pyTorch` code to R and include it is straightforward.
 See for example, the code in `sits_tempcnn.R` and `api_torch.R`.

 ### Adherence to the `sits` data types{-}

-The `sits` package in built on top of three data types: time series tibble, data cubes and models.
+The `sits` package in built on top of three data types: `time series`, `cube` and `ml_model`.
 Most `sits` functions have one or more of these types as inputs and one of them as return values.
-The time series tibble contains data and metadata.
+Time series are organised as tibbles containing data and metadata.
 The first six columns contain the metadata: spatial and temporal information, the label assigned to the sample, and the data cube from where the data has been extracted.
 The time_series column contains the time series data for each spatiotemporal location.
 All time series tibbles are objects of class `sits`.

-The `cube` data type is designed to store metadata about image files.
-In principle, images which are part of a data cube share the same geographical region, have the same bands, and have been regularized to fit into a pre-defined temporal interval.
+The `cube` type is designed to store metadata about image files.
+Images which are part of a data cube share the same geographical region, have the same bands, and have been regularized to fit into a pre-defined temporal interval.
 Data cubes in `sits` are organized by tiles.
 A tile is an element of a satellite's mission reference system, for example MGRS for Sentinel-2 and WRS2 for Landsat.
-A `cube` is a tibble where each row contains information about data covering one tile.
-Each row of the cube tibble contains a column named `file_info`; this column contains a list that stores a tibble
+Metadata for a `cube` is described in a tibble where each row contains information about data covering one tile.
+Each row of the tibble contains a column named `file_info`; this column contains a list that stores a tibble.
+The `file_info` tibble provides information on individual image files.

-The `cube` data type is specialised in `raster_cube` (ARD images), `vector_cube` (ARD cube with segmentation vectors). `probs_cube` (probabilities produced by classification algorithms on raster data), `probs_vector_cube`(probabilites generated by vector classification of segments),  `uncertainty_cube` (cubes with uncertainty information), and `class_cube` (labelled maps).
+The `cube` data type is specialized in `raster_cube` (ARD images), `vector_cube` (ARD cube with segmentation vectors). `probs_cube` (probabilities produced by classification algorithms on raster data), `probs_vector_cube`(probabilites generated by vector classification of segments),  `uncertainty_cube` (cubes with uncertainty information), and `class_cube` (labelled maps).
 See the code in `sits_plot.R` as an example of specialisation of `plot` to handle different classes of raster data.

 All ML/DL models in `sits` which are the result of `sits_train` belong to the `ml_model` class.
-In addition, models are assigned a second class, which is unique to ML models (e.g, `rfor_model`, `svm_model`) and generic for all DL `torch` based models (`torch_model`).
+In addition, models are assigned a second class, which is either unique to ML models (e.g, `rfor_model`, `svm_model`) and generic for all DL `torch` based models (`torch_model`).
 The class information is used for plotting models and for establishing if a model can run on GPUs.

 ### Literal values, error messages, and testing{-}